Rajpratik71/zfs_wiki/Ubuntu-18.04-Root-on-ZFS.md

 ## Step 1: Prepare The Install Environment

-1.1  Boot the Ubuntu Live CD, select Try Ubuntu, and open a terminal (press Ctrl-Alt-T).
+1.1  Boot the Ubuntu Live CD.
+Select Try Ubuntu.
+Connect your system to the Internet as appropriate (e.g. join your WiFi network).
+Open a terminal (press Ctrl-Alt-T).

 1.2  Setup and update the repositories: